blualg/m-ovito/doc/manual/reference/pipelines/modifiers/dislocation_analysis.rst

 CA file format
 """"""""""""""

-The dislocation lines extracted by the analysis modifier can be exported to this simple text-based file format, which is described next.
+The dislocation lines extracted by the analysis modifier can be :ref:`exported to this simple text-based file format <usage.export>`, which is described next.

 A CA file always begins with the string ``CA_FILE_VERSION`` followed by the file format version number.